TosbackCgusBridge-Bot/CGUs-versions/Llbean/Privacy Policy.md

  return to top

 **Using Information We Collect**
 At L.L.Bean, we always want to provide you with the best possible shopping experience and fulfill your orders exactly as you've requested.
-In order to do this, we collect information that allows us to:
+To this, we collect information that allows us to:

 *   Process and track your order
 *   Provide the services you request